grafana/grafana/docs/sources/enterprise/saml.md

 The integration provides two key endpoints as part of Grafana:

 - The `/saml/metadata` endpoint, which contains the SP metadata.
-You can either download and upload it manually, or youmake the IdP request it directly from the endpoint.
+You can either download and upload it manually, or you make the IdP request it directly from the endpoint.
 Some providers name it Identifier or Entity ID.
 - The `/saml/acs` endpoint, which is intended to receive the ACS (Assertion Customer Service) callback.
 Some providers name it SSO URL or Reply URL.

 ### IdP-initiated Single Sign-On (SSO)